-For the fall of 2018, Scandent Lab is offering a life sciences course.
-But, this won’t be a standard textbook-walk course scrolling through basic biology.
-There millions of species to learn about and many different sub-disciplines of biology to explore.
+For the 2019 winter/spring semester, Scandent Lab is offering an environmental science course.
+But, this won’t be a standard textbook-walk course scrolling through basic concepts and standard exercises.
 Scandent Lab utilizes Collaborative Curriculum Design to weave together students’ interests and core science principles to create a cohesive, student-centered science learning experience.
 The exact content of the course will be determined by the students in the course!
-Horses, snakes, daffodils, and genetic diseases?
-Slime molds, sharks, tardigrades and spleens?
-Brains, dung beetles, and koalas?
-The focus of the course could be any of these, or an even wilder combination yet to be determined.
+Recycling, electric cars, and deep sea ecology?
+Tiny houses, rainforest conservation, and oil spills?
+Endangered bats, trash incinerators, and windmills?
+The focus of the course could be any of these, or an even wilder combination yet to be determined!

 A second class may be added, as there are a number of interested families who can’t make the existing date.
 If you are not able to make the Thursday class, please fill out this form to let me know what other dates and times could work for you.

 Scandent Learning is an approved vendor with a number of local charter schools, and you can use your charter funds for this and other Scandent Programs.
 Click here for a current list of charter schools that Scandent is a vendor with.

 Please read the class policies below.
 By signing up for this class, you are agreeing to these policies.